manazirahsan1/cs5665_project/README.md

 # CS 5665_project
 # OpenVaccine - Covid-19 mRNA Vaccine Degredation Prediction
-This is Kaggle project and the competition name is "OpenVaccine: Covid-19 mRNA Vaccine Degredation Prediction".
+This is a Kaggle project and the competition name is "OpenVaccine: Covid-19 mRNA Vaccine Degradation Prediction".

 ## In order to execute the project, follow the below mentioned steps:
 1. Download the [ipynb file](https://github.com/manazirahsan1/cs5665_project/blob/main/openvaccine-both-gru-lstm-averaging.ipynb).
 2. Load it into Kaggle notebook.
 3. Execure it.
-4. It will take data from Kaggle and extract the output file in the working directory.
+4. It will collect data from the Kaggle and dump the output (i.e., submission) file in the working directory.

 ## Poster